paulinegut/Randomization_Minimization/README.md

 # Randomization_Minimization

+For clinical trials, with prospective randomization.
+Need to balance different population characterists within the different groups (blanced groups).

 - Minimization is a method of ensuring excellent balance between groups for several prognostic factors, even in small samples.
 - Minimization is a widely acceptable approach.